maberdour/letsrace/content/about.md

 - an easier way for families to plan and support their riders' journeys.

 ## What's coming next
 This site is being updated regularly.
-If you've got an idea for how to improve it, please email:** [hello@letsrace.cc](mailto:hello@letsrace.cc)
+If you've got an idea for how to improve it, please email  [hello@letsrace.cc](mailto:hello@letsrace.cc)